 Sills v.
 Children’s Aid Society

-Children’s Aid Society terminated Mary-Anne Sills, a 38 year old office manager, after 16 years of service.
+Over two decades ago, Children’s Aid Society terminated Mary-Anne Sills.
+She was a 38 year old office manager let go after 16 years of service.
 They offered her 17.9 months working termination notice.
-Two months later, Ms. Sills suffered a depression.
-It prevented her from working for the remainder of her notice period and she went on leave with disability benefits.
+Two months into this working notice, Ms. Sills suffered a depression.
+It prevented her from working for the remainder of her notice period.
+She went on leave with disability benefits.

 Altman v.
 Steve’s Music